 My son has a palm oil allergy and palm oil intolerance.
 These are ingredients common in pre-made desserts and processed foods.
 Because of this, I learned to bake palm oil free from scratch.
 It’s easy to do when you know the ingredients to avoid.
 Learn about palm oil free desserts to find out how.

-Once you have the basic pantry staples, baking at home really easy to do.
+Once you have the basic vegan pantry staples, baking at home really easy to do.
 If you want to bake vegan as well, watch for palm oil on labels.
 Many vegan foods contain palm oil because it’s plant-based.
+Other vegan recipes I make include vegan biscuits, vegan bars, and this vegan worcestershire sauce.

 While I typically use this chocolate cake recipe for parties and birthday celebrations, when it’s just my family, I will often make mug cake.
 It’s easy to whip up as a fast dessert when everyone is wanting something warm, sugary, and delicious.

 If you make this vegan cake recipe, please leave a Comment below.
 Let me know if you added anything or made it as is.
+Remember, even adding a sprinkling of powdered sugar makes it look more special.
 I appreciate hearing from readers.
 Thank you for being interesting in vegan and palm oil free baking.

 The more we can bake and cook at home, the less dependent we are on processed foods and unnecessary chemicals in our foods.
 Even sugary desserts are “better” when you bake them at home.